deeanalyst/Gemini-CLI-Installation-Usage-Guide/README.md

 ## 1. How It Works: The Core Loop

-My primary goal is to help you with your development tasks safely and efficiently.
+The primary goal is to help you with your development tasks safely and efficiently.
 The interaction process follows a consistent pattern:

-1.  **You Give a Command:** You ask me to do something (e.g., "Refactor this file," "Find all usages of this function," "Run the tests").
+1.  **You Give a Command:** You ask Gemini to do something (e.g., "Refactor this file," "Find all usages of this function," "Run the tests").
-2.  **I Analyze & Plan:** I'll use my tools to understand your codebase, the context of your request, and form a step-by-step plan.
-I will often check for tests, project dependencies, and existing code conventions.
+2.  **It Analyzes & Plans:** Gemini will use its tools to understand your codebase, the context of your request, and form a step-by-step plan.
+It will often check for tests, project dependencies, and existing code conventions.
-3.  **I Propose an Action:** I will show you the exact command or code change I intend to make.
+3.  **It Propose an Action:** It will show you the exact command or code change it intends to make.
 4.  **You Approve or Deny:** **No action is taken without your explicit approval.** You will be prompted to confirm each step, giving you complete control over your system and codebase.
-5.  **I Execute & Verify:** Once you approve, I run the command.
-For code changes, I will try to run tests or linters to ensure the changes are safe and correct.
+5.  **It Executes & Verifies:** Once you approve, it runs the command.
+For code changes, it will try to run tests or linters to ensure the changes are safe and correct.

-## 2. What I Can Do: Key Capabilities
+## 2. What It Can Do: Key Capabilities

-You can ask me to perform a wide range of tasks.
+You can ask Gemini to perform a wide range of tasks.

 ### Code Interaction
 - **Read & Analyze Code:** "What does the `calculate_totals` function in `src/utils.py` do?"